"Working at the USU helped my critical thinking skills, boosted my confidence, and helped me get to where I am today."

 In June 2020, several supervisors attended SpeakOutNow.org's implicit bias workhop.
 Staff are strongly encouraged to share webinar resources with student directors and staff to raise the awareness throughout the organization when it comes to decision-making.

-To enhance a sense of belonging for all Matadors, the USU Board of Directors and its subcommittees have worked in concert with the students of CSUN to invision a combination of new construction and renovated facilities that are intended intended to be the new center of student life at CSUN by the 2024-2025 academic year.
-Years of data analysis, decision-making and problem solving have gone into the project, including a slight detour brought on by the 2019 pandemic.
-Yet, the work continues and showcases the USU at its best as a campus collaborator.
+To enhance a sense of belonging for all Matadors, the USU Board of Directors and its subcommittees have worked in concert with the students of CSUN to envision a combination of new construction and renovated facilities that are intended intended to be the new center of student life at CSUN.
+Years of data analysis, decision-making and problem solving have gone into the project, including a slight detour brought on by the pandemic.
+Yet, the work continues and showcases the USU at its best as a campus collaborator and is excited to announce the 2025-26 planned opening of The Valera NEST, which will address basic needs, promoting synergy, collaboration and partnership between various campus resources while normalizing the experience of students who seek supportive resources.